samucodesh/intro/docs/intro-to-oss/what-is-open-source.md

 keywords: ["what is open source", "open source definition", "open source licenses explained", "open source history", "open source evolution", "Open Source", "Open Source Community", "open source software", "history of open source"]
 ---

-In this chapter, we'll explore the history of open source and what that means.
-Before contributing to a project, you should understand what is open source and the principles behind it to help you appreciate the context in which you'll be collaborating and contributing.
+In this chapter, we'll explore the history of open source and what it means.
+Before contributing to a project, you should understand what open source is and the principles behind it to help you appreciate the context in which you'll be collaborating and contributing.

 ## Definition

-Open source refers to a type of software whose source code is made available to the public, allowing anyone to view, use, modify, and distribute the code.
+Open source refers to software whose source code is made available to the public, allowing anyone to view, use, modify, and distribute the code.
 This is in contrast to proprietary software, where the source code is kept secret and only the compiled program is distributed.
 The core principle behind open source is the idea of collaboration and the belief that sharing knowledge and resources leads to better, more reliable, and more innovative software.

 Open source software is built on the premise that when many people work together, they can create something greater than the sum of its parts.
-Contributors to open source projects come from diverse backgrounds, and they bring a wide range of skills, experiences, and perspectives to the table.
+Contributors to open source projects come from diverse backgrounds and bring a wide range of skills, experiences, and perspectives to the table.
 This diversity of thought and expertise leads to more robust, innovative, and reliable software.

 ### Open Source Licenses